-- Add that perfect shine.
+Add that perfect shine.
 Once melted, add a teaspoon of a neutral oil like vegetable oil or grapeseed oil.
-Coconut oil will be fine, however you will end up with a coconut flavour to your chocolate.
+Coconut oil will be fine, however you will end up with a coconut flavor to your chocolate.
 Adding a neutral oil like vegetable oil gives your chocolate a beautiful shine.

 - 1 lb. strawberries, stems on

 - 1 tsp. grapeseed oil (or other neutral oil such as vegetable oil)